Mashed-Potato-Studios/nuxtest/README.md

 - 🚀 Run all tests in the project
 - 🐞 Debug tests directly in VS Code
 - 📋 View test results directly in the editor's output panel
+- 📊 Test coverage visualization with line-by-line highlighting
+- 📈 Test history and trends tracking to identify flaky tests
 - ⚡ Test result caching for faster test runs
 - 🔧 Automatic E2E test fixes for common issues
 - 🧩 Create unit and E2E tests with templates
 - 🔄 Clear test cache when needed
-- 📊 Test coverage visualization with line-by-line highlighting

 ## Requirements